danbev/learning-iot/notes/bluetooth.md

 Is a network allowing BLE Many-to-many communication.
 So it is based on BLE and uses something called managed flooding where messages/packets will get relayed by nodes in the network.
-This is managed in that there are ways to control how long the message can live, remeber packets to avoid bouncing.
+This is managed in that there are ways to control how long the message can live, and remember packets to avoid bouncing.

 Devices in the mesh have difference roles.
-A Node is just a normal BLE device which broadcasts messages.
-The mesh also needs Releay Nodes which is what is sounds like, a node that can receive a packet and then relay it in the network.
+A `Node` is just a normal BLE device which broadcasts messages.
+The mesh also needs `Releay Nodes` which is what is sounds like, a node that can receive a packet and then relay it in the network.
 The relay node needs to scan for packets continously and therefor requires a high amount of power so these nodes are mostly connected to a power source and not powered by batteries.
-There is also cache of messages that are stored so that the same message is not relayed over and over again.
+There is also a cache of messages that are stored so that the same message is not relayed over and over again.

-Low Power Node (LPN) is a battery driven node that can switch off and only check for packets once in a while.
-But not risk missing messages these nodes are associated with a Friend Node which will is a node that can store messages for a LPN.
+`Low Power Node (LPN)` is a battery driven node that can switch off, and only check for packets once in a while.
+To not risk missing messages these nodes are associated with a `Friend Node` which will is a node that can store messages for a LPN.

-For a mobile phone to communicate with the BLE Mesh it needs to create a point-to-point connection with a node called a Proxy Node (implements the Proxy Node Role).
+For a mobile phone to communicate with the BLE Mesh it needs to create a point-to-point connection with a node called a `Proxy Node` (implements the Proxy Node Role).

 The Link Layer and Physical Layer are the same for BLE Mesh as they are for